 Many Scottish public library services provide a way for people to pick up hearing aid batteries in library branches.
-Due to the coronavirus pandemic provision in some areas has been disrupted.

 Below you will find details of how Scottish public library services are currently providing hearing aid batteries.